- Testing Setup

 The second test measures both velocity pressure and static pressure for moving air using a differential pressure gauge at various levels of resistance.
 The velocity pressure (SP) provides a way to get FPM for air speed that we use to compute CFM for the air volume our system moves.
 You can think of this of SP as vacuum and Vp as velocity pressure if this confuses you.

 It's a good idea to monitor and record the motor amperage while running your SP tests to protect your motor and see how hard it works at each different level of resistance.
 When at Max SP with the inlet closed, motor amps are at their minimum.
 At some point while closing down the inlet we reach the same resistance of your system ducting, filters, hoods, etc. At that point, the motor amps ideally should be slightly less than the motor maximum amps rating as written on the motor case.
-Most systems based on hobbyist blowers show as "air starved".
+Most systems based on small shop blowers show as "air starved".
 Likewise, a system with too small of ductwork, too small of hoods, or with too much resistance in the dust bags also becomes "air starved".
 Air-starved systems frequently end up with plugged ducts and very poor collection of the fine, most dangerous dust.

 - Maximum SP Test